Who you should tell about Carer Support Payment

 If you get Universal Credit

-The Department for Work and Pensions (DWP) will reduce your Universal Credit by the same amount as you get from Carer Support Payment.
+DWP will reduce your Universal Credit if you get Carer Support Payment.
 This is because DWP counts Carer Support Payment as income when they work out how much Universal Credit to pay.

 You should get more money overall because DWP may pay you a Universal Credit carer element.
-This is an extra amount on top of Universal Credit.
+This is an extra amount in Universal Credit.
 Also, because you’re a carer you should not have to meet any of the work requirements for Universal Credit.

 Social Security Scotland will share information about your Carer Support Payment with DWP.
 You should still tell DWP about your Carer Support Payment.